artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 The assembly in book 2 provides some insight into justice in ancient Greece.
 Telemachus appears to escalate through three authorities.
 First, is his own strength, second is the people of Ithaca:

-> Now we have no man like Odysseus in command
+> "Now we have no man like Odysseus in command
 > to drive this curse from the house.
 We ourselves?
 > We're hardly the ones to fight them off.
 All we'd do
 > is parade our wretched weakness.
 A boy inept at battle.